NANOKIT

 Then you give the processor control and off it goes.

 Unsurprisingly (it's right there in the NAME!), the NANOKIT came as a kit, produced by a company (or maybe just some guys in a garage) calling themselves "Microsystems / Mikrostelsels".
 Since the manual claims to have been printed in Cape Town, that's probably where they were based.
-And that explains why you've probably never heard of it (assuming you're not here because of the googles, like Stephen, see further down).
+And that explains why you've probably never heard of it.

 I bought the NANOKIT secondhand and prebuilt.
 Well, my parents bought it for me.
 It came with a set of ROMs piggybacked onto / underneath the RAM chips, containing a program to play "Die Stem" (The old South African Anthem) through one of the output pins.

-The manual contains quite a few errors, and looking back I can see why I had such a hard time wrapping my brain around this stuff.
-OK, the fact that I was twelve at the time might have had something to do with it.
+The manual has all the information you need if you already understand how these things work (and grasp that all references are relative, which is something that evaded me for a while) -- looking back I can see why I had such a hard time wrapping my brain around this stuff.
+OK, the fact that I was something like twelve at the time might have had something to do with it.

 2002-09-23: Received email from Stephen Davies, who says that he also has one, which he got in 1977 or so.
 Stephen says he knew Andre Wagner who knew the designer.